Question Answering as Programming for Solving Time-Sensitive Questions: Conclusion

 \section{Conclusion}

-In conclusion, this work presents a novel approach, \textbf{QAaP} (\textbf{Q}uestion \textbf{A}nswering \textbf{a}s \textbf{P}rogramming), to tackle the challenges posed by time-sensitive factual questions.
-By leveraging LLMs' exceptional abilities in natural language understanding and programming, QAaP can transform diversely expressed text into well-structured codes, enabling LLMs to capture both the desired knowledge and the underlying symbolic constraints, particularly the temporal aspects.
-Experiments demonstrated that existing LLMs still face significant difficulties in effectively addressing the temporal constraints inherent in factual questions.
+In this work we propose a novel approach, \textbf{QAaP} (\textbf{Q}uestion \textbf{A}nswering \textbf{a}s \textbf{P}rogramming), to tackle the challenges posed by time-sensitive factual questions.
+By leveraging LLMs' exceptional abilities in natural language understanding and programming, QAaP can transform diversely expressed text into well-structured codes, enabling LLMs to capture both the desired knowledge and the underlying constraints, particularly the temporal aspects.
+Experiments demonstrate that existing LLMs face significant difficulty in effectively comprehending the temporal constraint stated in the question.
 While our approach consistently demonstrates superior performance over strong baselines with LLMs.
-We hope this work can shed light on the prevalence and significance of symbolic constraints in real-world factual questions, providing a framework to better understand and navigate their intricacies.
+We hope this work can shed light on the future research direction on enhancing LLMs' reasoning ability to tackle real-world questions with various constraints and developing more efficient methods to reduce the hallucinations LLMs frequently encounter.